 Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
 Prefers moist loams, but tolerates a wide range of soils.
-Do not allow soils to dry out in the heat of the summer.
+Best with consistent and even moisture.
 Prune as needed immediately after flowering.
-Propagate vegetatively.

 ‘Mariesii’ is a doublefile viburnum noted for its distinctively layered horizontal branching.
 It is a broad, dense, multi-stemmed, deciduous shrub that typically matures to 10-12’ tall and spreads to 15’ wide.
 Non-fragrant flowers in flat-topped, lacecap-like clusters bloom in profusion along the branches in April or May.
 Flower clusters appear in two rows or files, hence the common name.
 Each flower cluster (4-6” wide) has small non-showy inner fertile flowers with a showy outer ring of pure white sterile flowers.
 Pollinated fertile flowers give way in summer to red berry-like drupes which eventually mature to black.
 Fruits are ornamentally attractive and a food source for birds.
 Ovate, serrate, dark green leaves (to 5” long) turn reddish purple in fall.
 ‘Mariesii’ honors Chelsea gardener Charles Maries (1851-1902).